SalasD93/idk-you-pick/README.md

 ```
 When I open the application
 Then I can input my zip code
-When I input my zip code
+When I submit my zip code
+Then the input value is locally stored
+When my zip code is stored
+Then my current city is displayed at the top of the page
+When my city is displayed
-Then I am given a series of questions with multiple choice answers for restaurant criteria including the option for none of the above
+Then I am given a series of questions with multiple choice answers for restaurant criteria including the option for none of the these
 When I am finished answering a question
 Then I am shown the next question
+When I submit each answer answer
+Then a message displays my selection
 When I am finished answering all the questions
 Then I am given the name of a random restaurant based off of the above criteria
 ```